Jump to:

 History

-Clinical assessment is important to determine the severity of the deformity and its reducibility.9 Majority of patients with PTT dysfunction describe a gradual onset of unilateral medial ankle and foot pain and deformity without clear history of trauma.9 Upon palpation, tenderness is along the PTT between medial malleolus and navicular bone.13 Pain on the plantar and deep region may suggest spring ligament lesion.10 In the late stage, patients can have pain in the lateral aspect of the hindfoot (including below the tip of fibula) due to bone impingement within the sinus tarsi or the calcaneofibular region, or calcaneocuboid impingement in severe forefoot abduction.6,9
+Thorough medical history (including systemic comorbidities), developmental history, surgical history, family history of pes planus, activity level, and prior foot/ankle trauma should be documented.
+Clinical assessment is important to determine the severity of the deformity and its reducibility.
+Majority of patients with PTT dysfunction describe a gradual onset of unilateral medial ankle and foot pain and deformity without clear history of trauma.5 Upon palpation, tenderness is along the PTT between medial malleolus and navicular bone.4 Pain on the plantar and deep region may suggest spring ligament lesion.8 In the late stage, patients may develop lateral hindfoot pain including below the tip of the fibula due to bone impingement within the sinus tarsi or the calcaneofibular region.
+In cases of severe forefoot abduction, pain may arise from calcaneocuboid impingement.5

 Physical examination